GUIDELINES FOR THE 2020-2021 IMPACT GRANT APPLICATION

 • A specific group of students (by grade level, club, course participation, etc.)

-The Impact Grant Committee is comprised of members representing the Viper Nation Education Foundation, LISD, and the Four Points community.
+The Impact Grant Committee is comprised of members representing the Viper Nation Academic Booster, LISD, and the Four Points community.
 A priority is made to recruit committee members representing the high-tech industry and higher education community.
 During the month of April, the grant committee will review grant requests and score applications using the Scoring Rubric to identify programs that stand out as driving a high impact on our student.
 Our goal is to DIRECTLY affect classroom learning and to fund grants that will drive systemic change.
 Applications submitted by a grade level, department, or subject-based teams are likely to receive priority.

 Award of Funds: